SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/matlab/index.md

 matlab
 ```

-It is also possible to run MATLAB on a Cori login node directly.
-Production computing should not be undertaken on login nodes, however.
-For long-running or compute intensive jobs, use a batch script.
+It is also possible to run MATLAB on a Cori login node
+directly.
+Production computing should not be undertaken on login
+nodes, however.

+!!! warn
+	For long-running or compute intensive jobs, use a batch
+	script.

 ```
 module load matlab